salagadoola/codepath-prework-tipcalculator/README.md

 This is a Tip Calculator application for iOS submitted as the [pre-assignment](https://gist.github.com/timothy1ee/7747214) requirement for CodePath.

-Time spent: [Write the number of hours you spend here]
+Time spent: 5 hours.
+Xcode 6.2 does not have the "With XIB for user interface" option when creating Object-C class file.
+This kind of differences takes extra time.

 Completed: